jonbmoore2500/Climb-Control-2/README.md

 ClimberCard
  - on click, displays information about a given Climber in a modal
- - contains ClimbForm
+ - contains ClimbForm, ClimbsList

 ClimbForm
- - with a dropdown of Problems, lets a Climber be paired with a Problem in a Climb
+ - with a dropdown of Problems, lets a Climber be paired with a Problem in a Climb.
+This Climb can be saved

+ClimbsList
+ - provides a list of all Climbs the Climber has logged, with data from the corresponding Problem and that Problem's Setter

 Problems
  - displays all ProblemCards